-- 1. Press the Power Button to turn on the radio. - 2.
-Select the band by pressing the BAND/AUX button on the top panel. - 3.
-A single press of the Up or Down Tuning Buttons → will change the frequency up or down for AM, FM and Ham (VHF) bands, and channel up or down for Weather.
+- 1) Press the Power Button to turn on the radio. - 2) Select the band by pressing the AM/FM button or the Bluetooth/2-Meter/ Weather Button on the top panel. - 3) A single press of the Up or Down Tuning Buttons (a) will change the frequency up or down for AM, FM and Ham (VHF) bands, and channel up or down for Weather.